 We couldn’t do the work we do without support.
 Thank you to our current funders and individual donors.

-Over the last twelve months supporters of our work have included Arts Council England, Cambridge City Council, Cambridgeshire Community Foundation (Harry Cureton Charitable Trust), Comic Relief, Evelyn Trust, Friends of Michaelhouse, Peterborough Council for Voluntary Service, Pye Foundation, South Cambridgeshire District Council and The Fore.
+Over the last twelve months supporters of our work have included: The Baring Foundation, Cambridgeshire Community Foundation (Harry Cureton Charitable Trust), Comic Relief, Evelyn Trust, Friends of Michaelhouse, Peterborough Council for Voluntary Service, Pye Foundation, South Cambridgeshire District Council.

 To donate online, please click the icon above.